canyon289/canyon289.github.io/dev/content/TheDSInterview.md

 interviews but failed to make it to the final round or secure a job.
 Seems that other people have this problem too

-##My second admissions and why this blog
+##My second admission and why this blog
-I am partly making this blog to help myself
+I am partly making this blog to help myself.
 Every question I get asked during a data science interview will go onto this blog, where it will be discussed, solved, and then dissected into great detail.
 By explaining the answer on a public blog I also hope to gain the